INK-USC/LEAN-LIFE/README.md

 * **Active intelligent recommendation**: Instead of just using explanations, we will be training an appropriate backend model for the selected task using explanations and labels to both provide enhanced annotations to the user and ensure users are not asked to provide annotations on documents that the model already understands.

 * **Real-time model deployment**: Users can extract the trained recommendation model at any point for deployment purposes, without having to wait till all documents are labeled.
-(AlpacaTag Supports this)

 * **User Roles**: Differentiating between a project creator and project annotators, allowing for a creator to set up a project, while allowing annotators to configure more local settings like what types of recommendations they would like, and how often their backend model should be trained.

 Our initial model training code is also based on the [Bert-As-Service](https://github.com/hanxiao/bert-as-service) project.
 We are obviously different as our project is also an annotation framework.

-You can check out our [Trello Board](https://trello.com/invite/b/Ytw731gY/c609d1d64aa743227f8bb9209dc9da64/acl-demo-work) if you'd like to keep track of our progress / help out.

 Please reference our [website](http://inklab.usc.edu/leanlife/) for more information.

+# Release Plan:
+**Next Release's Goals:**

+* Goal 1
+* Goal 2
+* Goal 3

+**Release 1** (Date: fill-this-in)

+This release focuses on providing a Web-UI to annotate sets of documents.
+As mentioned the user can create annotations for three tasks (NER, SA, RE), as well as provide explanations for those annotations in two different ways.
+We support various import/export formats, and take advantage of two recommendation strategies for NER (Noun phrase chunking--powered by spaCy, Historical Annotation Application) and one for RE (Historical Annotation Application).
+A project owner can upload a set of (x,y) pairs as "Historical" annotations, and we will apply these pairs as recommendations for un-annotated documents.

 # Installation Instructions: